imbieras/daemon_log/README.md

 - `get_data` **(mandatory)**: Data collection function that is called repeatedly by the C program.
 This hook should collect and return the desired data.
 The C program will call this hook multiple times during its execution
 - `init` **(optional)**: Initialization function that is called once during the program startup.
 Use this hook to load files into memory, open connections, or perform any setup required by the script.
 This hook is not mandatory and can be omitted if not needed
 - `destroy` **(optional)**: Cleanup function that is called once at the end of the program.
 Use this hook to close connections, release resources, or perform any necessary cleanup actions.
 This hook is not mandatory and can be omitted if not needed
+- `config` **(optional)**: The config function that is called once during the program startup.
+Use this hook to set the interval of posting to the Tuya cloud

 The program will load and execute the Lua scripts present in the script folder